rethinkdb/rethinkdb-rs/api/ruby/aggregation/avg.md

 elements of the sequence that lack that field.
-If called with a function, calls that function on every element of the sequence and averages the results, skipping elements of the sequence where that function returns `null` or a non-existence error.
+If called with a function, calls that function on every element of the sequence and averages the results, skipping elements of the sequence where that function returns `nil` or a non-existence error.

 Produces a non-existence error when called on an empty sequence.
 You can handle this case with `default`.